 Negative and positive reactions aren’t just influenced by the colour; sometimes, it comes down to personal tastes.
 Before beginning to paint, consider how you feel about the hues based on prior interaction and knee-jerk response.
 Create a list of colours organised by personal preference, or you could just close your eyes and envision the room in different hues, noting how each makes you feel.

-While the final choice for paint colour is important, there are also many ways to intentionally include different hues into your home apart from the main wall colour.
+While the final color choice for painting is important, there are also many ways to intentionally include different hues into your home apart from the main wall colour.
 Each room serves a different purpose and should evoke different feelings based on the actions taking place there.
 Adding accents, such as painted furniture, feature walls and art, are great ways to balance out the colour of the walls and incorporate more than one feeling into a space.

 When beginning your journey of thinking about room paint ideas, it is important to research the psychology behind the colour choices, as well as your personal preferences.
 Choosing the right colour can have a tremendous impact on mood and relationships, so before you make a final decision, be sure that you are promoting positive energy and a healthy, happy space.